-In short, these anticipatory results are consistent with non-price factors having a direct influence on demand and are difficult to rationalize through existing accounts of rationally-addicted anticipation of price effects.
+In short, the nature of the anticipatory consumption response to tax changes is consistent with non-price factors having a direct influence on demand.
+Furthermore, the nature of this response is difficult to rationalize through existing accounts of rationally-addicted anticipation of price effects.